kprotty/pages/_posts/2021-03-25-concurrency.md

 When it comes to Zig, and seemingly Rust as well, async/await is one part of the language seems to be the most misunderstood.
 Currently, on the Zig side, I blame this on a few things: Lack of documentation in the language reference and lack-of/incorrectly-implied relations to existing concepts in the wild.
 Given we'll be writing effectively a non-blocking task scheduler, Zig's async/await serves a good way to simplify all the non-blocking-ness to make it easier to use.

-## (Brainstorm) Outline:

-Async Concurrency:
-- concurrency vs parallelism
-- coroutines: Promises, Goroutines, Futures, Fibers, Green Threads
-- stackful/stackless: memory, thunking
-- readiness/completion

-Async API:
-- @Frame, async, await,
-- suspend block, resume, nosuspend
-- colorless functions
-- @frame()

-Async Internals:
-- async, pinning, and result locations
-- suspend/resume desugared state machine
-- await, nosuspend, and hidden control flow
-- notes on the future

-Async in Action:
-- Generator
-- Scheduler
-- Spawning
-- Timers

-Conclusion:
-- efficient concurrency
-- improve scheduler design (and timers)

 ## Async Concurrency

-In order to understand Zig async/await, you must first grasp the interleaving states that is the universe...
-Honestly, this might actually be what it feels like to someone new to the idea that your code can stop and start from different points, let alone run at the same time.
+In order to understand Zig async/await, you must first grasp the interleaving states that is life.
+This might actually be what it feels like to someone new to the idea that your code can stop and start from different points, let alone run at the same time.
 I remember someone comparing this mental shift with figuring out recursion: where you have to start executing code and storing the state it produces in your head in order to reason about it effectively.
 Before diving that deep however, there are a few definitions that should be set in place:

 * **Concurrency**: The ability for separate units of execution (coroutines) to switch to/from one another.
 Or what I like to call: pausable functions.